blipWo/My-Porto/README.md

 # My-Porto
-give me some opinion for my first web portofolio. it will always updated
+give me some opinion for my first web portofolio. it will always be updated.